-The purification procedure is optimized for use with 100 μ L, 200 μ L, or 400 μ L sample volumes.
-A sample volume of 200 μ L is recommended for purification of pathogen nucleic acids from stool.
-Blood samples treated with EDTA, CPDA (Citrate Phosphate Dextrose Anticoagulant), or citrate as anticoagulant can be used for plasma preparation or as sample material when used with the respective/appropriate pretreatment.
+The purification procedure is optimized for use with $100 \, \mu l$, $200 \, \mu l$, or $400 \, \mu l$ sample volumes.
+A sample volume of $200 \, \mu l$ is recommended for purification of pathogen nucleic acids from stool.
+Blood samples treated with EDTA, CDPA (Citrate Phosphate Dextrose Anticoagulant) or citrate as anticoagulant can be used for plasma preparation or as sample material when used with the respective/appropriate pretreatment.
 (Blood samples treated with heparin should not be used, as heparin can interfere with downstream applications.)
 Samples can be either fresh or frozen, provided that they have not been refrozen after thawing.

 After collection (and centrifugation in the case of serum and plasma), samples can be stored at 2-8°C for up to 6 hours.
-For longer storage, we recommend freezing aliquots at -20°C to -80°C. Whole blood should be processed as fresh samples.
+For longer storage, we recommend freezing aliquots at -20° C or -80° C. Whole blood should be processed as fresh samples.
 If storage is required, we recommend storage at 2-8°C for up to 2 days.
 Thaw samples at room temperature (15-25°C), and process the samples immediately when they have equilibrated to room temperature.
 Do not refreeze the aliquots after thawing.
 Repeated freeze-thawing leads to denaturation and precipitation of proteins, resulting in reduced viral and bacterial titers and therefore reduced yields of viral and bacterial nucleic acids.
-If cryoprecipitates are visible in serum, plasma, or CSF samples, centrifuge at 6800 x g for 3 minutes, transfer the supernatants to fresh tubes without disturbing the pellets, and start the purification procedure immediately.
+If cryoprecipitates are visible in serum, plasma, or CSF samples, centrifuge at $6800 \times g$ for 3 minutes, transfer the supernatants to fresh tubes without disturbing the pellets, and start the purification procedure immediately.
 This step will not reduce viral titers but bacterial titers can be affected.

-Precipitates may form in the pretreatment buffers ATL or ASL during storage at room temperature or at 4°C. Dissolve the precipitates by incubating the bottles at 50°C for 15 minutes, and shaking bottles manually twice within this incubation period.
+Precipitates may form in the pretreatment buffers ATL or ASL during storage at room temperature or at 4°C. Incubate the bottles at 50°C for 15 minutes, and shake bottles manually twice within this incubation period.

-For the purification of nucleic acids from difficult-to-lyse gram-positive bacteria in respiratory samples, an additional pre-lysis step may be performed prior to purification on the EZ2 Connect instrument (see page 26 for "Protocol: Pretreatment for Isolation of Genomic DNA of Gram Positive Bacteria").
+For the purification of nucleic acids from difficult-to-lyse Gram positive bacteria in respiratory samples, an additional prelysis step may be performed prior to purification on the EZ1 instrument (see page 30 for "Protocol: Pretreatment for Isolation of Genomic DNA of Gram Positive Bacteria").